 I finished my advice with: ‘I do believe that often when people are confronted with losing everything then they start to behave appropriately.
-I know it is hard, trust me I know, but don’t let fear take over; and then I shared something from a post:
+I know it is hard, trust me I know, but don’t let fear take over.

 Making This Better the book is now available including the journal entries for the first 5 years of our recovery & the whole 21 days of ‘The War’.
 Available internationally in paperback and ebook at Amazon and Barnes & Noble also available at Xlibris and Apple Books for iPad and Waterstones Bookstores for click & collect

 Thanks for the mention!
 I feel a lot of these things and I’m still trying to process it all and decide the kind of person I’m going to be and what path I will choose.